cristianrpop/Case-Study--Cyclist-Bike-Share-Company/README.md

 * Cited - n/a

 **Data integrity** considerations:

-Accuracy - we can't really check for data accuracy as Cyclist is a fictional company
+* Accuracy - we can't really check for data accuracy as Cyclist is a fictional company

-Completeness - we have inspected the trip data files from the last 12 months and they all contain detailed information about each trip and for each type of member
+* Completeness - we have inspected the trip data files from the last 12 months and they all contain detailed information about each trip and for each type of member

-Consistency - data is stored on a cloud server location so it can be accessed by anyone who has access to the link
+* Consistency - data is stored on a cloud server location so it can be accessed by anyone who has access to the link

-Trustworthiness through the data life-cycle - n/a - I do not have information regarding the data life-cycle of trip data
+* Trustworthiness throughout the data life-cycle - n/a - I do not have information regarding the data life-cycle of trip data

 We can analyze the bike utilization behaviour differences between the two kind of members by looking at:
 * the number of rides